cursus-studio/texhec/cicd/readme/ARCHITECTURE.md

 It takes uncommited files and runs all tests on them and updates readmes and stages them.

-- #### `go run cicd verify $compared-commit-hash` `$compared-commit-hash` - By deafult only not commited changed are tested.
+- #### `go run cicd verify $compared-commit-hash` `$compared-commit-hash` - By default only not commited changed are tested.
 In CI-CD pipeline previous successful commit is used here.

 It runs all quality tests only on specific changed files.

-- #### `go run cicd cloud $compared-commit-hash` `$compared-commit-hash` - By deafult only not commited changed are tested.
+- #### `go run cicd cloud $compared-commit-hash` `$compared-commit-hash` - By default only not commited changed are tested.
 In CI-CD pipeline previous successful commit is used here.

 It is effectively the save as `go run cicd verify` but also uses github status api.
 To send changes using github status api it needs ENV variables: